testingstories/testingstories/bendowen/BEN_DOWEN.md

 ## Origin story

 The story starts, as with all good things, with a joke.
 Dan Ashby had started a rant on Twitter about Paid-for awards, around the end of July 2020.
-Lot's of people joined in and thread and the jokes rumbled on for a few days.
-Many of us making more outranges sounding awards.

-You can checkout the thread for yourself: <https://twitter.com/DanAshby04/status/1288763581333413888>
+You can checkout [the thread](https://twitter.com/DanAshby04/status/1288763581333413888) for yourself.

-Inspired by the humour of this all, I thought, what if?
-What if I made a daily award, a free award?
+Lot's of people joined in and inspired by the humour, I thought, "what if"?
+What if I made a daily award?
+What if it was a free award?

-At first I thought I would simply find all the winners myself.
+Initially I thought I would choose all the winners myself.
 Simply look on Twitter, find someone saying something cool about Software Testing and then boom, award them Tester of The Day.

-A few days in, and I was thinking maybe this will last a week.
-But then something amazing happened.
-The awesome power of the Software Testing Community awoke.
-People started to nominate people to win Tester of the Day.
+A few days in I was thinking maybe this will last a week, a few people will smile my journey will end.
+Then something amazing happened, the awesome power of the Software Testing Community awoke.
+People started to nominating others to be the Tester of the Day.

 The community were liking and following the Winners, congratulating them, celebrating them.
 Some of the early supporters like Chris Armstrong, Arleen Andrews and Marie Drake went on to nominate multiple winners.